Account Manager, Healthcare Communications : Another job from PMLiVE.

 • Will have a genuine passion for PR in the healthcare sector as well as working knowledge of the pharmaceutical industry.

-To apply and/or find out more please send your CV to julia.walton@media-contacts.co.uk or call 020773598244 for a confidential discussion.
+To apply and/or find out more please send your CV to steve@media-contacts.co.uk or call Julia or Steve on 020 7359 8244 for a confidential discussion.